University of Edinburgh/NHS Scotland Clinical Psychology Training Programme

 Completion of an aligned training route will not limit career choices post-qualification.
 As the training is based on competencies and transferrable skills, trainees will be eligible to apply for jobs in other clinical areas and all successful trainees qualify with the same Doctorate in Clinical Psychology.

-Recognition of prior learning (RPL) will be applied for candidates who have completed an MSc in Applied Psychology for Children and Young People at the University of Edinburgh or the MSc in Psychological Therapy in Primary Care provided jointly by the Universities of Stirling and Dundee, which have significant clinical practice (placement) components.
+Recognition of prior learning (RPL) will be applied for candidates who have completed the MSc in Applied Psychology for Children and Young People at the University of Edinburgh or the MSc in Psychological Therapy in Primary Care provided jointly by the Universities of Stirling and Dundee, which have significant clinical practice (placement) components.
 Any consideration of RPL will not have any impact on the selection of trainees.
 Further details are available on our website.

 The programme is full-time for three years (except when RPL applies), and both teaching and placement components have attendance requirements.
 Trainees are required to attend all teaching, although may take annual leave for a maximum of two teaching days per year.
 Trainees are required to attend a minimum number of days on each placement.

 At the beginning of each placement, the trainee and supervisor meet to draw up an agreed plan for the placement.
-The trainee, supervisor and clinical or local tutor have the opportunity to discuss the plan and the trainee's progress, at a mid-placement meeting.
+The trainee, supervisor and clinical tutor have the opportunity to discuss the plan and the trainee's progress, at a mid-placement meeting.
 At the end of each placement, each supervisor completes an evaluation of the trainee’s clinical competences, which is discussed with the trainee.
 Continuation on the Programme is contingent upon trainees receiving satisfactory ratings of their clinical performance.
-The trainee's personal tutor (a designated member of academic staff) and clinical tutor (a designated member of the Clinical Tutor Team) monitor each trainee's progress through the year and complete the University postgraduate progress form, which enables trainees to proceed to the next academic year.
+The trainee's personal tutor (a designated member of academic staff) and clinical tutor (a designated member of the Clinical Tutor Team) monitor each trainee's progress through the year.

 Within each of the first two years, trainees submit a case conceptualisation report of no more than 6,000 words for examination.
 The case conceptualisations combine a focused critical appraisal of relevant literature to a specific case.
-They then use the case study to highlight how the literature applies, and also use the case to critique problems or gaps in the literature.
+They then use the clinical material to highlight how the literature applies, and provide a critique of problems or gaps in literature.
 The case conceptualisation assesses theory to practice links, critical analysis and depth of academic knowledge.
 Guidelines are available to assist trainees.

 Most of the face-to-face teaching is carried out in the University School of Health in Social Science situated in Teviot Place in central Edinburgh and in other buildings on the central campus.
 Library, video-recording, computing and word-processing facilities are available at the Programme base and in nearby University Central Campus buildings.
 For distance participation teaching sessions, the trainees based in NHS Grampian, NHS Tayside and NHS Dumfries & Galloway have dedicated facilities and specific rooms in their Health Board area (in Elgin, Aberdeen, Dundee and Dumfries) and trainees based in the remaining NHS Boards have a classroom in Edinburgh.
 However, there is also an increasing emphasis on e-learning for all trainees as described above, and further reliance on virtual classrooms for trainees in all Health Boards.